gamma-opt/oip-notes/course/part1/2-functions_and_optimisation.md

 ```
 ````

-Intuitively, {prf:ref}`continuity` means that for sufficiently nearby inputs, a continuous function outputs nearby values.
+Intuitively, {prf:ref}`continuity_def` means that for sufficiently nearby inputs, a continuous function outputs nearby values.
 Continuity is a useful property for it removes concerns related to whether the function is defined for a given input or not and whether we can rely on neighbouring evaluations to estimate whether its value is increasing or decreasing.

 ### Differentiability